-A DP student should only be awarded a mark of 0 (zero) for work if it is entirely incorrect or irrelevant (so as not to reach any of the assessment descriptors provided), or in cases where a student has missed the deadline for the work without any acceptable reason being provided.
-In the MYP, a level of 0 (zero) will be awarded only if the work has not been submitted.
+A MYP student should only be awarded a mark of 0 (zero) for work if it is entirely incorrect or irrelevant (so as not to reach any of the assessment descriptors provided), or in cases where academic misconduct has occurred (see the school's academic integrity policy).
+In addition to this, and at the discretion of the teacher, a DP student may be awarded 0 (zero) marks for school assessments for which the deadline has been missed without any acceptable reason being provided.